kul-group/MAZE-sim/docs/source/design_pattern.rst

 +------+---------+-------------------+----------+

-The implementation of the IndexMapper.main_index is a dictionary of dictionaries, where the key for the first dictionary is the main index, and the keys for the second dictionary is the names of the ImperfectZeolites.
-The values of the second dictionary are the indices of the parent.
-For example, the above table would be represented as the following nested dictionary
+The implementation of the IndexMapper.main_index is a dictionary of dictionaries, where the keys for the parent dictionary are the main indices, and the keys for the sub-dictionaries are the names of the ImperfectZeolites.
+The values of the sub-dictionaries are the indices of the parent.
+For example, the above table would be represented as the following nested dictionary:

 	{0: {‘parent’:0, ‘ImperfectZeotype1’:0, ‘Cluster2’:None},